cnelsonsic/moro/SPECIFICATION.markdown

 They MUST be
 offset toward the
-center of the slot
+ends of the slot
-by 1cm from either side.
+by 5cm from the center of
+of the slot,
+measured from the furthest inside edges of the USB connector.

+They MUST be 8cm away from each other, measured from the furthest inside edges of the USB connector.

+They MUST be centered
+along the axis
+intersecting the short edge
+of the slot.

-They MUST also be
+They MUST be
-aligned vertically,
+aligned such that
-with the long edge
+the long edge
 of the USB connector
-aligned with the short edge
+is aligned with the short edge of the slot.

+The open portion
-of the slot.
+of the female USB connector
+must be oriented
+such that it is
+nearest the outside edge.

 ##### GPIO
 In the dead center